Measuring the Cooperative Economy

 Tax forms for organizations that file federal taxes using nonprofit tax exemptions are part of the public record, however.
 Because their not-for-profit operations provide a larger collective benefit, there are specific federal tax exemptions for cooperative utilities, credit unions, mutual insurance companies, farm credit organizations, some farmer cooperatives and miscellaneous other organizations.
 The reported tax-exempt status typically identifies these organizations as cooperatives, although in some instances other non-cooperative, nonprofit organizations also provide these services.

-First is the annual file for the 2015 historical data report on all U.S. business establishments created by InfoGroup, a business intelligence service for business and academic analytics.
+The primary source of data for the first project phase comes from the 2015 historical data report on all U.S. business establishments created by the Business Dynamics Research Consortium, a project of UW Extension Division for Business and Entrepreneurship.
 The file provides North American Industrial Classification (NAICS) codes, and several other establishment-level characteristics, useful for locating and classifying 15.6 million establishments, including non-profits and non-employers.
 For some sectors, the data contain sales and employment figures.
-InfoGroup claims that their files contain the universe of American business establishments for each year, beginning in 1997.
+BDRC claims that their files contain the universe of American business establishments for each year, beginning in 1997.

-Second, we acquired a number of sector-specific lists of firms (not including all establishments) from several authoritative industry sources:
+We are also in the process of integrating sector-specific cooperative lists of firms (not including all establishments) from several authoritative sources into the BDRC files:

 - National Credit Union Administration (NCUA) for data about and on the credit union system.